arpitbbhayani/articles/blogs/fractional-cascading.md

 Binary Search is a search algorithm that finds the position of a target value in a sorted array.
-If the target value is present in the array, the algoritm returns the position.
-If it does not exist then the algorithm returns the posiiton where it should be inserted.
-The search happens in `O(log(n))`.

-Which means it does not even need to take a look at all the elements to find the target value.
-The approach seems super efficient and it actually is.
-As the number of items increases the lookup time increases marginally.
-Here is the graph representing that.
+The algorithm exploits that fact that the array is sorted, and using this the algorithm does not even need to traverse all `n` elements of the array but it only needs to check `log(n)` elements to find the target value.

-TODO: Graph

-Taking this use case a notch higher.
-Say we need to find the target value, not in one, but `k` lists independently which means.
-For each list we need to find the position of the target value.
+The binary search outputs the position of the target value, if present, otherwise it returns the position where the target value should be been present in the array.
+In other words we can say that the algorithm outputs the position where the target value should be inserted.

+Here is the graph that shows how efficient is binary search.
+We plot the number of comparisons required to find the target value in a array of `n` elements.
+Even for a million values the binary search just need to look at 20 elements to deduce if the target value exists or not.

+Fractional Cascading comes into the picture when we need to perform binary search on, not one but `k` such arrays.
+We take a look at several approaches to solve this problem and then we dive deep into the algorithm in spotlight - Fractional Cascading.
+Thus we define the problem statement as

+> Given `k` lists of `n` integers and a target value `x`, find.
 Preprocessing is allowed.

 # The naive approach - k binary searches
 As the problem suggests, we need to find `x` in `k` arrays. we do `k` binary searches.
 TODO: Image